Last updated on October 28th, 2023

 - Add the onion, celery and green bell pepper.
 Lightly season with a little salt and pepper.
 Saute until the vegetables are tender, about 7 minutes.

-- Add the minced garlic and sauté for and additional 30 seconds.
+- Add the sausage and minced garlic and sauté for and additional 30 seconds.

 - Add the oysters and cook until they are opaque and the edges begin to curl.

-- Add the sausage and parsley and cook until heated through, about 2-3 minutes more.
+- Add parsley and cook until heated through, about 2-3 minutes more.
 Remove the pot from the heat.

 - Add the cubed bread to the pot.
 Stir to coat the bread with any juices in the pot.
 The bread should be moist but still keep its shape, not soggy.
 Use the reserved juice from the oysters if necessary.
 Add a little bit of the chicken broth if you don’t have enough oyster juice.